 This course is designed to introduce students to the special methods and unique experiences involved in the teaching of English to speakers of other languages.
 This class requires 10 hours of observations.
+This class requires 10 hours of observations.
 (3 hrs.
 Lect.)
 Prerequisites: EDF 1005 and EDF 1030